light gray lines

 • Writing structure and professionalism: 5 points

 Minimum passing score: 35 points.
-This single step frequently eliminates up to 40% candidates.
-These are developers who would otherwise pass technical screens but are likely to struggle within their first 90 days of remote work.
+This single assessment eliminates approximately 40% of candidates who would otherwise clear technical screens but fail within their first 90 days of remote work.

 Traditional coding assessments measure whether someone can solve a problem when given a complete specification.
-Remote work requires solving problems when the specification is incomplete, and no one is available to clarify.
-Thus, the goal of the second layer is not just to see whether the code works, butalso to see how candidates handle uncertainty while building it.
+Remote work requires solving problems when the specification is incomplete and nobody’s available to clarify.

-Candidates are not told what “production-ready” means or how the infrastructure is configured.
+You haven’t told them what “production-ready” means or described your infrastructure.
 Good candidates will ask clarifying questions.
-Great candidates will document their assumptions and build a solution that works under multiple interpretations.
+Great candidates will document their assumptions and build something that works under multiple interpretations.

 Evaluation criteria:

-• Documentation quality: README quality, inline comments, API documentation
+• Documentation: README quality, inline comments, API documentation

-• Hour 1: Pairing session where they join your existing codebase, find a real (small) bug, and submit a pull request.
-This reveals how they navigate unfamiliar code, ask focused questions, and respond to code review feedback.
+Hour 1: Pairing session where they join your existing codebase, find a real (small) bug, and submit a PR.
+You’re evaluating how they navigate unfamiliar code, ask questions, and handle code review feedback.

 • Doesn’t ask questions when stuck (will disappear for days when confused)